-This is the second semester of a one-year intermediate grammar for academic purposes designed to enable students to use linguistic forms accurately, meaningfully and appropriately in both oral and written expression.
-The course introduces 1) overview of verb tense and aspect, 2) gerunds and infinitives, 3) clauses, 4) hypothetical statements, 5) past modals, 6) verbs with subjunctive, 7) grammar in discourse.
-Prerequisite: ESL 120A or appropriate skill level demonstrated through the ESL assessment.
-4 hours.
+This is the second semester of a one-year course in intermediate grammar for academic writing and reading designed to enable students to use linguistic forms accurately, meaningfully and appropriately in written expression.
+The course focuses on compound and complex sentences and short paragraphs, overview of the verb tense system in English, verb forms with gerunds and infinitives, verb forms in modifying phrases, and modals.
+This course also emphasizes analyzing grammar and meaning, detecting and correcting grammatical errors, and self-editing skills.
+Prerequisite: ESL 120A or appropriate skill level demonstrated through the ESL assessment process.
+Students are advised to enroll concurrently in ESL 120B and 121B.
+2 hours lecture, 0-1 hours laboratory.

-INTERMEDIATE WRITING
+INTERMEDIATE WRITING AND READING

-The first semester of a one-year course in intermediate academic writing.
-Designed to enable students to use linguistic forms accurately, meaningfully, and appropriately in written expression.
-Focus on development of skills in writing sentences, paragraphs and short essays, development of cultural understanding, vocabulary, and fluency through a variety of reading and writing tasks.
+This is the first semester of a one-year course in intermediate academic writing and reading.
+The course is designed to enable students to use and interpret linguistic forms accurately, meaningfully, and appropriately in written expression.
+Classes will focus on writing sentences, paragraphs and compositions, developing strategies for reading comprehension and flexibility, on interactive reading, and on academic vocabulary development.
+Students will develop cultural understanding, vocabulary, and fluency through a variety of academic writing and reading tasks.
 Prerequisite: ESL 131B or appropriate skill level demonstrated through the ESL assessment process.
-Students are advised to enroll concurrently in ESL 120A, 121A, and 122A.
-4 hours.
+Students are advised to enroll concurrently in ESL 120A and 121A.
+6 hours lecture, 0-1 hours laboratory.